Spotarachy/M2-game-time/README.md

    19. Easy way to stop argument.
    20. It made us laugh.
    21. They gave us a jolly old time alright!
    22. Will keep coming back to see if more games has been   added.

-* ## Frequent Users of the site:
+* ## Frequent Users :

    23. To see how the site has developed from the first time we have been invited to it.